slightknack/slightknack.dev/content/blog/rust-cycles.md

 The `LinkArena` maintains single-ownership over all data in the arena.
 To mutate some data in the arena, you need both a `LinkHandle` (which is an index into the arena), and a mutable reference to the arena itself.
 Because `LinkHandle`s are just indices, we can easily include them in our `Link`.

-Although simple, with this technique we loose a number of guarantees:
+Although simple, with this technique we lose a number of guarantees:

 1. **We have to pass the arena around whenever we want to follow a handle.** In addition, the `prev`ious and `next` items are no longer just convenient fields on the struct.
 This could be fixed through the use of reference-counting the arena in the handle, or an `'arena` lifetime.
 We'll build things on top of these ideas later.